Nar Phu trek during the spring season

 The Nar Phu Trekking begins.

-Day 5 – Our team woke our trekkers with our signature Ayurvedic beverage in their tents.
+Day 5) Our team woke our trekkers with our signature Ayurvedic beverage in their tents.
 The trekkers packed their duffle bags after washing up before coming for breakfast.
 We started our trek after breakfast.
 We hiked on a gentle ascend for about 45 minutes, and the trail was a steep uphill climb for two hours to Meta.
 We were surprised to see our kitchen crew there preparing lunch at Meta as we had planned to have lunch at least another 90 minutes walk away.
-The villagers informed them that frozen water had broken the pipes and was yet to be replaced; this made our kitchen crew stop at Meta to prepare an early lunch.
+However, the villagers informed them that frozen water had broken the pipes and was yet to be replaced; this made our kitchen crew stop at Meta to prepare an early lunch.
 We enjoyed the views of Pisang and Kangguru peaks.

 The wind picked up from 10.30 a.m. onwards as the windy season lasts in Nepal from mid-March until the end of April.
 We continued on the trek after our early lunch, contouring the hill for about 20 minutes before turning on to the Phu River valley.
-We hiked past some shepherd huts at Junam Goth, which the people of Nar use to avoid the colder winter at their village of Nar.
+We hiked past some shepherd huts at Junam Goth, which the people of Nar use to avoid the colder winter in their village of Nar.
 They had a good number of little Pashmina goats.
 We could see the magnificent Monastery at Nar Phedi(base) and the trail that leads to the village of Nar.
-The path is a mixture of gentle climbs with some steep sections along with some short drops and ascends.
-Once we reached Lower Chyako, I realized the persons at the back were being left behind quite a distance.
+The path is a mixture of gentle climbs with some steep sections and short drops and ascends.
+Once we reached Lower Chyako, I realized the back persons were being left behind quite a distance.
 We could see the Mules were resting at Upper Chyako, and our kitchen staffs were about to approach the resting place of our mules.
-I sent one of our assistants ahead to ask Sundar to go ahead and tell those ahead to stop at Chyako for the night rather than continue to our planned campsite at Kyang.
+So I sent one of our assistants ahead to ask Sundar to go ahead and tell those ahead to stop at Chyako for the night rather than continue to our planned campsite at Kyang.
 Kyang is a 90-minute hike for regular trekkers, but at this pace and this late in the day, it could have taken between 3-4 more hours of trekking for the gentlemen at the back, which meant getting to camp well after dark.

-Riding a pony did help get the gentleman who was at the back as he was waiting for nearly an hour.
+Riding a pony did help get the gentleman who was at the back as he had been waiting for nearly an hour.
 The group had decided to have the luxury of sleeping in the lodge rooms rather than spend another night in tents.
 The lodge was very basic, with beds in the room.
-The rooms were dusty, as the landlady had returned to the village just two days prior.
+The rooms were dusty, as the landlady had returned to the village two days prior.
 Our assistant crew had to dust and sweep the rooms for our trekkers.